-A major element of the Battle of the Caucasus, the 'North Caucasian Strategic Defensive Operation' was the Soviet undertaking comprising seven sub-operations for the defence of the north-western area of the Caucasus region against the German 'Edelweiss' offensive within the German summer offensive of 1942 (25 July/31 December 1942).
+The 'North Caucasian Strategic Defensive Operation' was a Soviet major element of the Battle of the Caucasus, which comprised seven sub-operations for the defence of the north-western area of the Caucasus region against the German 'Edelweiss' offensive within the German summer offensive of 1942 (25 July/31 December 1942).

 The seven sub-operations were the 'Tikhoretsk-Stavropol Defensive Operation' (25 July/5 August), the 'Armavir-Maykop Defensive Operation' (6/17 August), the 'Krasnodar Defensive Operation' (7/14 August), the 'Novorossiysk Defensive Operation' (19 August/26 September), the 'Mozdok-Malgobek Defensive Operation' (1/28 September), the 'Tuapse Defensive Operation' (25 September/20 December) and the 'Nalchik-Ordzhonikidze Defensive Operation' (25 October/12 November).

 On 25 July, the Germans captured Rostov-na-Donu, near the mouth of the Don river, and thereby opened the way for an advance into the Caucasus region of the southern USSR, and with it the rich oil fields beyond at Maykop, Grozny, and ultimately Baku.
 Two days earlier, Adolf Hitler had issued a directive to launch such an operation as 'Edelweiss' into the Caucasus region, and the resulting campaign lasted into the winter, when the Soviet launch of the 'Malen’kii Saturn' threatened to cut off the Germans forces.